 Norma Jean Dougherty (who later became Marilyn Monroe) photographed for US Army magazine YANK on June 26 1945.
-There’s no doubting that Norma Jean is very pretty but it’s hard to see how she transformed to the iconic star she became later…
+There’s no doubting that Norma Jean is very pretty but it’s hard to see how she transformed to the iconic star and pin up queen she became later…

 See other YANK pinup girls here